Apple M2 Pro (12-CPU 19-GPU) Benchmark, Test and specs

 Last updated:

-The Apple M2 Pro (12-CPU 19-GPU) has 12 cores with 12 threads and is based on the 2. gen of the Apple M series series.
-The processor was released in Q1/2023.
-The Apple M2 Pro (12-CPU 19-GPU) scores 1,874 points in the Geekbench 5 single-core benchmark.
-In the Geekbench 5 multi-core benchmark, the result is 15,506 points.
+The Apple M2 Pro (12-CPU 19-GPU) has 12 CPU cores and can process 12 threads at the same time.
+The processor was presented in Q1/2023 and is based on the 2.
+Generation of the Apple M series series.
+In the Geekbench 5 benchmark, the Apple M2 Pro (12-CPU 19-GPU) achieved a result of 1,874 points (single-core) or 15,506 points (multi-core).

 Apple M2 Pro (12-CPU 19-GPU)